 Quiche is an easy, cost-effective meal that can be made in advance or on the fly.
 With a few simple ingredients, you’ll have breakfast for dinner tonight!

-So whether it’s your favorite fruit salad recipe or some roasted vegetables, these side dishes will make your next family meal more delicious than ever before.
+So whether you’re serving your favorite fruit salad recipe or some roasted vegetables, these side dishes will make your next family meal more delicious than ever.

 What are your favorite dishes to serve with quiche?
 Let me know!